Vietnamese diaspora: History

 According to a 2014 report by the Associated Press, "women make up at least two-thirds of workers who leave the country", and sometimes leave fathers behind to care for children.
 The report also said that "the total amount of remittances sent back from all Vietnamese workers overseas now exceeds $2 billion a year."

-In addition, as of 2020, 190,000 Vietnamese were studying abroad.
-Most were studying in Australia (30,000), the United States (29,000), Canada (21,000), the UK (12,000) and Asian countries (70,000); as well as an unknown number of illegal Vietnamese immigrants, as unveiled by the Essex lorry deaths throughout massive networks of illegal human trades spanned from Asia to Europe.
+As of 2020, 190,000 Vietnamese were studying abroad.
+Most were studying in Australia (30,000), the United States (29,000), Canada (21,000), the UK (12,000) and Asian countries (70,000); and an unknown number of illegal Vietnamese immigrants, as unveiled by the Essex lorry deaths throughout networks of illegal human trades spanned from Asia to Europe.

-Around the world
+By country

 United States

-The United States is home to the largest population of overseas Vietnamese, which has grown significantly since the 1970s.
-As of 2022, more than 1.3 million Vietnamese immigrants reside in the U.S., and the broader Vietnamese American population, which includes U.S.-born individuals of Vietnamese descent, exceeds 2.3 million.
+The United States is home to the largest population of overseas Vietnamese, which has grown more significantly since the 1970s.
+As of 2022, more than 1.3 million Vietnamese immigrants reside in the U.S., and the broader Vietnamese American population, which includes US-born individuals of Vietnamese descent, exceeds 2.3 million.